Last Updated on August 27, 2025

 5. Buy Only What You’ll Truly Use and Keep

-It’s easy to get caught up in the excitement of shopping while traveling, but try to be intentional with your purchases.
+It’s easy to get swept up in the excitement of browsing markets or shops while traveling, but being intentional with your purchases helps you avoid coming home with things that lose their value once the trip is over.

-Instead, opt for souvenirs that serve a purpose—like a handmade bag you’ll use daily, a spice blend to cook with, a carpet for your bedroom, or a beautiful piece of art for your walls.
+Instead, choose souvenirs that serve a purpose in your daily life or that you know you’ll cherish for years to come.
+This could be a handmade bag you’ll carry regularly, a spice blend you’ll cook with, a carpet that becomes part of your home, or a piece of art you’ll hang on your walls.

 6. Avoid Haggling Too Hard